RayHightower/rayhightower.github.com/source/_posts/2012-11-10-make-your-competition-irrelevant.markdown

 ####Another Red Ocean: Intimidating Wine
 Wine drinkers know that the process appears intimidating and pretentious to the novice buyer.
 Personally, I know little of the industry jargon: I’ve picked up words like “vintage” and “legs” but beyond that, I’m clueless.
 And I’m not alone.
 An Australian wine company, Casella Wines, discovered that millions of prospective customers were as clueless as me.

+>If the market has already been defined by
+>your competitors, you are operating in a red ocean.
+>Why play a game created and dominated by your competitors?
+Successful
+>blue ocean companies never battle incumbents head-on.
+>They re-write the rules.

 ####Blue Ocean: Inviting Wine
 Casella wines decided to challenge the entire industry with a brand new wine, [yellow tail].
 Casella could have sold its product to the existing population of wine buyers (red ocean).
 However, strategists at the company tapped latent demand for wine among non-wine buyers, people who avoided wine because they didn’t want to learn all the mumbo jumbo.
 People like beer drinkers, a market three times the size of wine drinkers.
 So [yellow tail] was marketed without all of the typical focus on vintages, years, etcetera.